The holding company: what you need to know

 Incorporating an existing business into a holding structure

 You can also switch to a holding structure if you already have a business, a sole proprietorship for example.
-You can do this in two ways.
+You can do this in 2 ways.
 Which way makes the most sense for you depends on your personal situation.
-It is best to discuss this with your accountant or tax advisor.
+It is best to discuss this with your accountant or tax adviser.

 1. Converting your sole proprietorship into a holding company and operating company